KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-setup/get-started-atomicdex.md

 * Normal user account with admin/root privileges

 ::: warning Note
-If you would prefer to avoid building MM2 from source, you can download our pre-built binary [from Github releases page](https://github.com/KomodoPlatform/atomicDEX-API/releases).
+If you would prefer to avoid building MM2 from source, you can download our pre-built binary [from our Github releases page.](https://github.com/KomodoPlatform/atomicDEX-API/releases)
 :::

 ### Note about Linux

 For Linux users, much of the following documentation assumes that you are building and running MM2 on a Debian 9/10 or Ubuntu 18.04 host.
-If you have questions about other releases or distributions, [please reach out to us on the #dev-marketmaker channel on Discord](https://komodoplatform.com/discord).
+If you have questions about other releases or distributions, [please reach out to us on the #dev-marketmaker channel on Discord.](https://komodoplatform.com/discord)

 ### Note about Installing on Windows